 - Do make sure you have six months’ expenses in savings before you think about investing.

 - Do take regulated financial advice unless you feel comfortable choosing your own investments.

 - Do think about your attitude to risk.
 Many people who lose money investing do so because they cash in their investments when prices have fallen.

 - Don’t make long-term financial decisions when you are feeling under pressure, as you might not make the best choices.

-- Don’t invest until you have paid off debts such as your store card, credit card or bank loan.
+- Don’t invest until you have paid off debts such as any store cards, credit cards or bank loans.

 - Don’t invest in anything that you don’t understand.

 - Don’t think investing has to be all or nothing: you can always invest a small amount and see how you feel about it after six months or so.

-Read more in Action plan – make an investment plan.
+Read more in our guide, Making an investment plan.

 Buying a new property